Our connection with the essence of orchids …

 As you might guess from the descriptions above, I’m keenly observant.
 Earlier in my life, I spent a lot of time pursuing botany and photography in the eastern USA, as well as a field research project on epiphytes of the Nepal Himalaya.
 So in addition to a heart-centered approach to growing orchids, I bring an undergraduate degree in Biology/Biochemistry and a doctorate in Geography to the table.
 That’s part of why I enjoy orchids so much — the complexity, nuance, and ongoing challenge draws from my years of environmental research as well as my post-academic life in my work as a teacher and guide to higher aspects of consciousness.

 I also have a long-standing interest in photography, with over twenty years of work in scientific, nature, and landscape photography.
 My more recent work, focusing on worldwide sacred sites, can be found on my other website, Sacred Light Photography.
+I describe my approach to creating photographs here.

 Finally, a lot of our orchid growing is guided by experience from years of travel in remote places — and what we can reliably simulate in the San Francisco Bay area of California.
 While I have managed to traverse much of the western hemisphere from Barrow, Alaska to Tierra del Fuego, I have never personally resonated with the New World tropics.
 We have a few friendly Barkeria, Leptotes, and Laelia that like our conditions, but the rest of our collection is focused upon Australia, New Guinea, and Himalayan species, particularly cool and cold-growing Dendrobium, Dockrillia, and Cymbidium, plus a small number of vandaecous orchids.
 We also co-habitate with an increasing number of Paphiopedilum species.
 I was a visiting scientist in Australia for a year at the Universities of NSW and Adelaide, and had the opportunity to circumnavigate the continent in my Subaru — I love the land and have a direct sense of the many environments.
 Likewise, I’ve travelled through India, Sikkim, Nepal, Bhutan, and Thailand on many trips, so the diverse montane environments intuitively make sense to me in orchid culture.